 The tired feeling is all too familiar the week leading up to and during our period.
-Our hormones are fluctuating, our iron levels are dropping, we’re even struggling to sleep!
+Our hormones are fluctuating, our iron levels are dropping, we’re even struggling to get a good night’s sleep!
 There are multiple reasons why our energy levels will feel low, and succumbing to our sugar cravings won’t help either…

-Let’s find out why you’re feeling the PMS fatigue and how you can fight it.
+Let’s find out what causes the PMS fatigue and how we can fight it.

 1. Use a period tracker

 Firstly, we recommend using a period tracking app.
 Not only does it predict when your next period will be, but you can track your emotions and energy levels.
 If you’re recognising patterns in how you feel pre-your-period, it’ll help you prepare.
 You can change how you exercise, your diet or your sleep routine to adapt to where you are in your menstrual cycle.
 Find out which period tracker app is right for you.

 2. Eat the right foods at the right times

 Cravings for fast food and sweet treats are hard to resist.
 There are better options that won’t leave you with the mid-afternoon sugar comedown encouraging you to nap.
 Pack in protein-based foods like pulses and vegetables.
 Go for iron-rich foods like spinach too – blood loss means being low in iron, which is also a cause for fatigue.
 Check out these 9 foods you should eat on your period to help cramps!
 Check out 9 foods you should eat on your period to help cramps!

 Smaller but more frequent meals throughout the day will also help stop your body from slumping.
 Large portions mean your body is putting more energy into digesting – contributing to your tiredness – and there’s a longer wait for your next meal.
 It’s an age-old trick for a reason!

 Using your diet and timings to control your energy levels will help to keep you going throughout the day!